Dr. Isheeta Zalpuri is a child, adolescent and adult psychiatrist. She specializes in the treatment of pediatric mood and anxiety disorders.

 - Child and Adolescent Psychiatry

-Assistant Training Director, Stanford Child and Adolescent Psychiatry Fellowship Program (2018 - 2020)
+Assistant Program Director, Stanford Child and Adolescent Psychiatry Fellowship Program (2018 - 2020)

-Associate Training Director, Stanford Child and Adolescent Psychiatry Fellowship Program (2020 - Present)
+Associate Program Director, Stanford Child and Adolescent Psychiatry Fellowship Program (2020 - Present)

 Board Certification: American Board of Psychiatry and Neurology, Child and Adolescent Psychiatry (2016)